 - Submit an official transcript of all prior law school work to be sent to the LSAC or to the law school directly;

 - Two letters of recommendation, at least one of which must be from a law professor who taught the applicant;

 - Submit a letter of good academic standing from the Dean of the law school you are transferring from; and

-- Upon acceptance, per section 305 (b) (2) of the Academic Code in the Student Handbook, transfer students must apply to the Associate Dean for Academic Affairs in writing by filing a petition for the requested transfer credits.
+- Per Section 306 (b) (2) of the Dean’s Office Regulations in the Student Handbook, upon acceptance, transfer students must apply to the Associate Dean of Academics, in writing, by filing a petition for the requested transfer credits.

-If you are disabled or have difficulty accessing the LSAC website or our website, please call the Office of Admissions for assistance at (404) 872-3593.
+The Office of Admissions prefers and recommends the use of the Law School Admission Council (LSAC) for application and document processing.
+Students who are unable to utilize the LSAC service may submit their downloaded application and documents electronically or via mail.
+Regardless of submission method, all applicants are considered equally based upon their application materials.
+If you are disabled or have difficulty accessing the LSAC website or our website, please call the Office of Admissions for assistance at (678) 916-3012.
 Please note that the LSAC website is not currently accessible for visually impaired applicants using screen readers.
 However, you may call the LSAC technical support services at (215) 968-1393 for assistance in completing the application through the LSAC website.